Chewing gum sales ban in Singapore: International attention

 In the mid-1990s, Singapore's laws began to receive international press coverage.
-US media paid great attention to the case of Michael P. Fay, an American teenager sentenced in 1994 to caning in Singapore for vandalism (using spray paint, not chewing gum).
+U.S. media paid great attention to the case of Michael P. Fay, an American teenager sentenced in 1994 to caning in Singapore for vandalism (using spray paint, not chewing gum).
 They also drew attention to some of Singapore's other laws, including the "mandatory flushing of public toilets" rule.
 Confused reporting about these issues led to the myth that the use or importation of chewing gum is itself punishable with caning.
 In fact, the only penalties provided under Chapter 57 are fines and imprisonment.

 When a BBC reporter suggested that such laws would stifle the people's creativity, Lee Kuan Yew said: "If you can't think because you can't chew, try a banana."

 Revision

 U.S. President George W. Bush and Singapore Prime Minister Goh Chok Tong sign a free trade agreement in the White House, 6 May 2003.
 White House photo by Tina Hager.

 In 1999, United States President Bill Clinton and Singapore Prime Minister Goh Chok Tong agreed to initiate talks between the two countries for a bilateral free trade agreement (USS-FTA).
 The talks later continued under the new administration of President George W. Bush.

 The Chicago-based Wm.
 Wrigley Jr. Company enlisted the help of a Washington, D.C. lobbyist and of Illinois Congressman Phil Crane, then-chairman of the United States House Ways and Means Subcommittee on Trade, to get chewing gum on the agenda of the United States-Singapore Free Trade Agreement.
 This caused a dilemma for the Singapore Government.
 It recognised the health benefits of certain gums, such as a brand of sugar-free gum that contains calcium lactate to strengthen tooth enamel.
 Sale of this newly categorised medicinal gum was allowed, provided it was sold by a dentist or pharmacist, who must keep a record of the names of buyers.